USDA offers farm loan funding

-REGION — U.S. Department of Agriculture (USDA) Maine Farm Service Agency (FSA) Executive Director SED David R. Lavway reminds producers that FSA offers specially targeted farm ownership and farm operating loans to under served applicants as well as beginning farmers and ranchers.
+BANGOR — U.S. Department of Agriculture (USDA) Maine Farm Service Agency (FSA) Executive Director SED David R. Lavway reminds producers that FSA offers specially targeted farm ownership and farm operating loans to underserved applicants as well as beginning farmers and ranchers.

 In order to qualify as a beginning farmer, the individual or entity must meet the eligibility requirements outlined for direct or guaranteed loans.
 Additionally, individuals and all entity members must have operated a farm for less than 10 years.
 Applicants must materially or substantially participate in the operation.
 For farm ownership purposes, the applicant must not own a farm greater than 30 percent of the average size farm in the county at the time of application.
 All direct farm ownership applicants must have participated in the business operations of a farm for at least three years out of the last 10 years prior to the date the application is submitted.
 If the applicant is an entity, all members must be related by blood or marriage and all entity members must be eligible beginning farmers.